yurikaminski/AIDL19-DeepSales/README.md

 ## Issues
 ### Trainning
 1. Data was too big to fit in memory
-     i.
-Tryed to use tf.records to use system memory. ii.
-Reduced the batch size from 200 samples to 55 iii.
-Expanded GPU capacity from 12 to 16 Gb.
+     * Tryed to use tf.records to use system memory.
+     * Reduced the batch size from 200 samples to 55
+     * Expanded GPU capacity from 12 to 16 Gb.

 ### Testing
 2) Incompatibility between tf and keras dataset formats